Z-ajamy/alx-low_level_programming/0x01-variables_if_else_while/README.md

-prints the alphabet in lowercase in reverse
+prints all the numbers of base 16 in lowercase